Sprout ratatouille & PB banana choc tops

 Salt and pepper to taste

-1. Heat the olive oil in a large, deep frying pan.
-Add the onion and garlic and sauté until golden and fragrant.
+1. Heat oil in a large, deep frying pan.
+Add onion and garlic, sauté until golden and fragrant.

 2. Add the zucchini, tomatoes, sprouts and spices and sauté for a few minutes.

 3. Add the tomato paste and 1-2 cups of water, until there is about 1-2cm liquid in the pan.

 4. Simmer, adding more liquid as required to maintain the same level of liquid, until the vegetables are soft.